jd28/Solstice/README.md

 * Added the concept of "Situational Attacks" these abstract situations like Sneak/Death attacks and Coup de Grace.
 They can be extend to modify combat by a number of situational factors.
+* All ammo including shurikens, throwing axes, and darts are auto-equipped when the stack is depleted.

 ## Combat Modifiers
 * Modifications to AB, AC, Damage Bonus, Hitpoints can be determined